How to Calculate Award Redemption Value

 Cents per point is most relevant when looking at things we would be willing to pay cash for, like a hotel room or a domestic flight in economy.
 This is because CPP tells us which of the two options is the “cheapest.”

 Meanwhile, CPP is less relevant for things we wouldn't ever pay cash for, like first or business class flights.
-Here is an example: Say you want to fly in business class from the US to Europe.
-You find saver availability via Air Canada Aeroplan, which charges 70,000 points for a one-way business class flight between the East Coast and Europe.
-And let's say the cash cost of this flight is $4,000.
+Here is an example: Say you find saver availability for a one-way business class flight to Europe for 70,000 points, and the cash cost of this flight is $4,000.
 Based on these numbers, you would get around 5.7 cents per point for this redemption, which is phenomenal value.

 How to Calculate Cents Per Point